Chapter 8

 "[19] Though I am free and belong to no man, I make myself a slave to everyone, to win as many as possible.
 [20] To the Jews I became like a Jew, to win the Jews.
 To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law.
 [21] To those not having the law I became like one not having the law (though I am not free from God's law but am under Christ's law), so as to win those not having the law.
 [22] To the weak I became weak, to win the weak.
 I have become all things to all men so that by all possible means I might save some.
 [23] I do all this for the sake of the gospel, that I may share in its blessings."

-In other words Paul really cared about and loved the people God sent him to.
+In other words, Paul really loved and cared about the people God sent him to.
 His one and only desire was for them to be saved and become a faithful disciple of the Lord Jesus Christ.
 He wanted to be sure that nothing, absolutely nothing that he did could possibly hinder anyone from coming to the saving knowledge of our Lord and Savior Jesus Christ.
 Consequently, in presenting the Gospel he tried to understand, relate to and be sensitive to those he spoke or wrote to.

 So what is the point of this study?
 What is the message for us?
 The point of what we have been studying is that,